Discrete degree of symmetry of manifolds: Some consequences of Theorem

-To prove Theorem \ref{thm:Jordan} note that since $\eta(G')$ is a subgroup of $T^n$, it is abelian and can be generated by $n$ or fewer elements.
-If $|\deg\phi|=1$ then $G'\simeq\eta(G')$, so $G'$ is abelian.
+To prove Theorem \ref{thm:Jordan} note that $\eta(G')$, being a subgroup of $T^n$, is abelian and can be generated by $n$ or fewer elements.
+If $\deg\phi=1$ then $G'\simeq\eta(G')$, so $G'$ is abelian.
 This implies that $\Homeo(X)$ is Jordan in this case.
-For other values of $|\deg\phi|$, we apply \cite[Lemma 2.2]{M1} to the exact sequence
+For other values of $\deg\phi$, we apply \cite[Lemma 2.2]{M1} to the exact sequence